GksBili/IAT-339-P03-Portfolio-Project/README.md

-    This website is built to demonstrate the requirements for IAT355 Assignment 2.
+    This website is built to demonstrate the requirements for IAT339 P-03.
     It follows a modular structure consisting of the following files:

     1. index.html